Sheikh Afil Uddin

-Sheikh Afil Uddin is a Bangladesh Awami League politician and the incumbent Member of Parliament from Jessore-1.
+Sheikh Afil Uddin (born 6 May 1966) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Jessore-1 constituency.

 Early life

-Uddin was born on 6 May 1966.
+Afil Uddin was born on 6 May 1966.
 His father, Sheikh Akij Uddin, is the founder of Akij Group.
 He is also related to fellow member of parliament Monirul Islam Monir.

 Career

-Uddin was elected to parliament in 2008.
+Afil Uddin was elected to parliament in 2008.
 He was reelected to government in the 5 January 2014 elections unopposed.
 In the elections, a voice recording of his emerged in which he appeared to instruct fellow Awami League candidates on how to rig the elections.

-Uddin was re-elected in 2018 with 325,793 votes from Jessore-2 while his nearest rival, Abu Sayed Muhammad Shahadat Hussain of Bangladesh Nationalist Party, received 13,940 votes.
+Afil Uddin was re-elected in 2018 with 325,793 votes from Jessore-2 while his nearest rival, Abu Sayed Muhammad Shahadat Hussain of Bangladesh Nationalist Party, received 13,940 votes.